CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Discussion and Future Work

+Moreover, our work does not ensure recursive feasibility, which enforces that there always exists a solution to the optimisation problem.
+Other works such as \citet{kohler2023stochastic}, have addressed this issue by enforcing that the predicted nominal state lands in a terminal set while not taking the measured state into account.
+However, this again comes at the cost of being restricted to linear systems with linear inequality constraints and convex objectives.
+For chance constraints this means that they would need to be linearized into half-space constraints, yet if we took the collision avoidance examples from this work and view them as a system that is augmented by the obstacle states, the non-collision constraint itself is non-linear in the augmented state as it has a quadratic relation through the distance measure.
+Yet, an interesting direction for future research would be how to ensure recursive feasibility through a less constrained problem formulation.

-A core assumption in our approach is that we are given an \emph{accurate} model of the uncertainty, from which we can take samples.
+A core assumption in our approach is that we are given a \emph{representative} model of the uncertainty, from which we can take samples.
 Yet, this might be a limitation in practice, as our model might not capture the true underlying distribution with sufficient accuracy, relating to \emph{epistemic uncertainty}.
-However, that can be addressed in future work, by either extending the approach to be \emph{distributionally robust}, such as in \cite{hakobyan2021wasserstein}, or by using generative data-driven models that can be adapted online as the robot acquires more data, similar to the work of Thorpe et al.\ \cite{thorpe2022data}.
+However, that can be addressed in future work, by either extending the approach to be \emph{distributionally robust}, such as in \citet{hakobyan2021wasserstein}, or by using generative data-driven models that can be adapted online as the robot acquires more data, similar to the work of~\citet{thorpe2022data}.
+In addition, future work should also quantify the extent to which MPC is able to provide inherent robustness, given that its closed-loop formulation allows for partial compensation when the true uncertainty distribution diverges moderately from the one used during optimisation.

-In terms of computational efficiency, we have demonstrated the applicability of our algorithm to an MPC-setting, where we achieve frequencies of 3 Hz on a real robot using 100 particles.
-The advantage of our formulation is that the user can actively choose the number of particles while considering computational resources and requirements of minimum control rates.
-We also believe that there is still room for improvement in our implementation, as the particle rollouts for the stochastic box model have not been parallelised, as was done in the simulation experiments.
-Possibly, replacing the Monte--Carlo simulations by a learned generative model from which predicted trajectories can be directly sampled could also lead to greater computational efficiency.
+In terms of computational efficiency, we have demonstrated the applicability of our algorithm to an MPC setting, where we achieve frequencies of 3 Hz on a real robot using 100 samples.
+The biggest computational bottleneck lies in the rollouts of the uncertainty dynamics.
+We therefore believe that the reported control rate can be improved by adding parallelization and GPU acceleration, which we did not leverage in the given experiments.
+However, multimodal distributions require more samples in the approximation, which might further limit current control rates.
+We believe that future work could explore methods to efficiently generate representative sample sets, possibly leveraging learned generative models.
+The advantage of our formulation is that the user can actively choose the number of samples while considering computational resources and requirements of minimum control rates.
+We also believe that there is still room for improvement in our implementation, as the sample rollouts for the stochastic box model have not been parallelised, as was done in the simulation experiments.
+Last, a learned generative model could also further improve the computational efficiency of the rollouts over the current Monte Carlo simulations, depending on the model's inference speed.